Effects of spermine NONOate and ATP on the thermal stability of hemoglobin

 For statistical analysis, each experimental group was measured at least as triplicate.
 The raw CD data (ellipticity as function of temperature) were initially extracted as ASCII text and processed by the MATLABⓇ software (Math Works, Massachusetts, USA).
 Further analysis and visualization of the data were done using OriginPro 8Ⓡ (OriginLab Corporation, USA).
 To compare the groups, mean values and corresponding standard deviations were calculated.

-Effect of NONOate and ATP in Na-buffer on Hb unfolding
+Effects of spermine NONOate and ATP on T u of Hb samples in Na-buffer

-Effect of NONOate and ATP in K-buffer on Hb unfolding
+Effects of spermine NONOate and ATP on T u of Hb samples in K-buffer

 Scrutiny at initial parts of the curves on Figures 2 and 3 suggests that not only thermal unfolding but also Hb’s initial alpha-helical content was significantly impacted by the molecules present in the solution.
 Initial sample ellipticities measured at 222 nm for K-buffer were all lying approximately between -22.5 mdeg and -27.5 mdeg irrespectively to ATP and NONOate content.
 The ATP-free Na-based samples had typical ellipticities in the range between -33 mdeg and -37 mdeg, whereas the addition of ATP always caused the ellipticity raise (i.e. less negative) to -14 mdeg to -18 mdeg, indicating partial unfolding of alpha-helices.